Makeover sought for tourism sector

 Among the proposals was the creation of a unified system through which travel and tourism companies can operate by forming a sub-committee from the Tourism Committee of the OCCI.
 This can help address the challenges in today’s economic environment.

 “Travel and tourism, and hospitality companies are one of the pillars of the tourism sector.
-Without them we cannot provide integrated products for tourists,” said the Minister of Tourism… We are studying various proposals to mitigate the effects caused by the pandemic.”
+Without them we cannot provide integrated products for tourists,” said Nasser al Mahrazi, Minister of Tourism… We are studying various proposals to mitigate the effects caused by the pandemic.”

 Among the proposals were organising work among travel and tourism companies and setting standards for competitiveness in the market.